gtursunxujayev-art/Kuratordashboard/DEPLOYMENT.md

 If Kuratordashboard and Dashboarduz use the same database and shared credentials, `JWT_SECRET` should be aligned with Dashboarduz.

+## Security behavior

+- Protected endpoints revalidate user `isActive` and current roles from DB on each request.
+- Role changes and deactivations take effect immediately for existing bearer tokens.

 ## Deploy order